 How can make sure you avoid your home sale falling through?

-Save up as much as you can, plus put in bids on homes where you have some wiggle room and/or the houses will definitely appraise higher (e.g. the ubiquitous "worst house in the best neighborhood").
+Buyers: Save up as much as you can, plus put in bids on homes where you have some wiggle room and/or the houses will definitely appraise higher (e.g. the ubiquitous "worst house in the best neighborhood").
+Speak with your lender about worst case scenarios and about what your loan to value options are.

 How much will the lender let me pay for this house?

-Be aware that higher LTV ratios mean more risk for the lender, which means you may be paying more for that mortgage (higher interest rates).
+Be aware that higher LTV ratios mean more risk for the lender, which means you may be paying more for that mortgage (higher interest rates) or you may be paying PMI (private mortgage insurance).

 |Loan to Value Ratio (LTV)||=||-------------------------------------------|